What would a “modern” tea ritual look like?

 - a reminder of Ichigo, Ichie, the principle of one chance, one moment.
 Never again will that exact combination of tea, environment, and people (i.e. their perceptions) meet in precisely the same way.
 Savor the moment, and be intentional with it.

-- Prepare your Vessel (cup and/or pot).
-Say to yourself or aloud: “The cup is useful to the extent that it is empty.“
+1. Prepare your vessel (cup and/or pot), and remind yourself that: “The cup is useful to the extent that it is empty.“

-- After a drink, humm or say: Aaayyyyy, Eeeeee, Oooohhhh.
+5. After a drink, humm or say: Aaayyyyy, Eeeeee, or Oooohhhh.
 These tones, along with the theanine in the tea, help to elevate your brain’s concentration and awareness.

-- Finally, ask yourself or others: “What changes am I (or you, or we) facing at this moment?
-How am I (or you or we) responding to those changes?“
+6. Finally, explore the question: “What changes am I/you/we facing at this moment?
+How am I/you/we) responding to those changes?”

 As with wine in Christian Communion, it is not the tea itself that is the main spirit strengthener.
 It is the use of tea within a spiritual discipline that enables tea to shape our souls.